Have a Question?

 How do I apply?

-We encourage all applicants to apply online.
+All applicants must apply online.
 If you have any additional questions about the application process, please email the admissions team or call 314.997.2900.
 Families need to complete both the parent and student applications.
 Our application fee is $50 and can be paid using a credit card during the online application process or by check mailed to Westminster Christian Academy.

 Can I schedule a visit and/or have my student attend a class?

-We encourage both parents and prospective students to visit Westminster and observe school in session.
-Parents are invited to one of our Welcome on Wednesday events scheduled throughout the school year.
+We encourage both parents and prospective students to visit Westminster on one of our Wildcat Wednesdays and observe school in session.
 Student visitors are encouraged to join us on a Student Visit Day to attend classes, meet teachers, enjoy lunch, and tour the campus.
-You may also contact us by phone at 314.997.2900 or email to schedule a tour.
+You may also contact us by phone at 314.997.2900 or email to plan your visit.

 Does Westminster require an entrance exam?

 Yes.
 Many data points are considered to form a complete picture of an applicant.
 An entrance exam is one of those data points.
 We accept SSAT or ISEE scores, but our preference is the ISEE exam; it allows us to measure a student’s progress from admission through corresponding ERB testing administered in grades 7–9.
 ISEE and SSAT scores, along with information from the student’s current school, may be used when considering a student’s course placement.
 Register online for one of the ISEE test dates: December 8, January 12, January 26, and February 23.

 What is the cost of tuition at Westminster?